adityachatterjeedev/adityachatterjeedev.github.io/index.md

 title: Homepage
 ---

-I'm a Computer Science Master's student at NYU with a background in AI, LLMs, and robotics.
-This site is my public portfolio and blog, where I document my learning journey in deep learning and showcase projects I build along the way.
+I'm a Computer Science Master's student at NYU with a background in AI, LLMs, and Data Science.
+Welcome to my personal blog, where I document my learning journey in Machine Learning and showcase projects I build along the way.

 ---